 Contact the team today, and we’ll be happy to advise on the right commercial services for your business.

-phs Compliance began working with the club in 2017 delivering electrical fixed wire inspection and testing services across the stadium and training ground areas.
-The stadium is one of the largest in
+phs Compliance began working with our client in 2015, delivering electrical fixed wire inspection and testing services across one hundred per cent of the hospital estate.
+Completed in 2010 at a cost

 This site uses cookies that enable us to make improvements, provide relevant content, and for analytics purposes.
 For more details, see our Cookie Policy.
 By clicking Accept, you consent to our use of cookies.